Will Trump’s mishandling of records leave a hole in history? | Federal News Network

 With little guidance, some staffers in the White House started quietly calling records workers to find out what to do.

-The public must wait five years before submitting Freedom of Information Act requests to see the Trump material.
-Even then, Trump — like other presidents before him — is invoking six specific restrictions to public access of his records for up to 12 years.
+The Biden administration can request to see Trump records immediately, but the law says the public must wait five years before submitting Freedom of Information Act requests.
+Even then, Trump — like other presidents before him — is invoking specific restrictions to public access of his records for up to 12 years.
+Six restrictions outlined in the law include national security, confidential business information, confidential communications between the president and his advisers or among his advisers, and personal information.

-On impeachment and other sensitive issues, some normal workflow practices were bypassed, a second person familiar with the process said.
-Higher-ups and White House lawyers became more involved in deciding which materials were catalogued and scanned into White House computer networks where they are automatically saved, the person said.
+Around Trump’s first impeachment and on other sensitive issues, some normal workflow practices were bypassed, a second person familiar with the process said.
+Apparently worried about leaks, higher-ups and White House lawyers became more involved in deciding which materials were catalogued and scanned into White House computer networks where they are automatically saved, this person said.

-The individuals, who spoke on condition of anonymity because they were not authorized to publicly discuss the inner workings of the White House, said that if uncatalogued materials ended up in an office safe, for instance, they would at least be temporarily preserved.
-But if they were never catalogued in the first place, staffers wouldn’t know they existed, making them untraceable.
+The individuals, who spoke on condition of anonymity because they were not authorized to publicly discuss inner workings at the White House, said that if uncatalogued materials ended up in an office safe, for instance, they would at least be temporarily preserved.
+But if they were never catalogued in the first place, staffers would not know they existed, making such materials untraceable.

+White House staff quickly learned about Trump’s disregard for documents as they witnessed him tearing them up and discarding them.

+“My director came up to me and said, ‘You have to tape these together,’” said Lartey, the former records analyst.

 Trump’s staff also engaged in questionable practices by using private emails and messaging apps.
 Former White House counsel Don McGahn in February 2017 sent a memo that instructed employees not to use nonofficial text messaging apps or private email accounts.
 If they did, he said, they had to take screenshots of the material and copy it into official email accounts, which are preserved.
 He sent the memo back out in September 2017.